mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Cleanup issues due to ESXi host reboot during HDM Reset**

-During HDM reset, if any of the ESXi hosts in the On-Premise cluster is rebooted for some reason, the cleanup for that host may not happen.
-The HDM reset may still succeed, however a future attempt for On-Premise deployment may fail.
+During HDM reset, if any of the ESXi hosts in the on-premises cluster is rebooted for some reason, the cleanup for that host may not happen.
+The HDM reset may still succeed, however a future attempt for on-premises deployment may fail.

 **Resolution**: In such a situation, users should do HDM reset again and perform redeployment.